ManhTrinhNguyen/Kubernetes/README.md

     - Piping syntax in Linux : is the way to pass Output of 1 command to other Input of other command
   ```

+**Set values**

+  - Places to define default value is in values.yaml
+  - This could be generic Bcs this is something we will override for each individual microservice Bcs every microservices has its own configuration that I will override
+  - If I have 10 different service yaml file I will still define the value in 1 file which is values.yaml